Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 network mode, providing each task with an elastic network interface.
 This ensures that each task has its own network interface, improving isolation and security.
 In our Lambda function code (link), we use the boto3

-library to run the ECS Fargate task, specifying the subnets and security group to attach to the network interface.
+library to run the AWS Fargate task, specifying the subnets and security group to attach to the network interface.
+In addition, ensure that awslogs-create-group: "true"

 Outputs